In the News

 City of Belvidere Appleton Road Grade Separation

 Congress is just starting to ramp up its efforts to regulate artificial intelligence, but one member says he first encountered the technology in the 1990s, when he used neural networks to study physics.
 Now, Rep. Bill Foster, D-Ill., is returning to AI as a member of the new bipartisan task force on artificial intelligence, led by Reps.
+Ted Lieu, D-Calif., and Jay Obernolte, R-Calif., which was announced by House leadership earlier this week.

 Senate Majority Leader Chuck Schumer, D-N.Y., has convened high-profile forums on artificial intelligence for months.
 Now, the two leaders of the House are getting in on the action as lawmakers struggle to regulate the fast-moving technology.